Big Cat Rescue

 Accommodation

-You will stay at the very comfortable volunteer lodge, located alongside some of the enclosures so you may wake up to the sound of lions calling!
+You will stay at the very comfortable safari style volunteer lodge, located alongside some of the animal enclosures so you may wake up to the sound of lions calling!
 There are several accommodation buildings (with 10 bedrooms in total), located in a very pretty garden.

 You will have your own private bedroom and most bedrooms have an en-suite bathroom.
 Each room has a fridge and tea-making facilities.

-There is a main building with kitchen, dining area and bar, where you will have all your meals.
+There is a main building with kitchen, bar and dining area, where you will have all your meals.
 Outside there is a plunge pool, BBQ area and ‘boma’ with fire pit.

 There is WIFI throughout the volunteer lodge.